posix-shell-pro

 ●Resource constraints: Minimize memory usage, avoid spawning excessive processes

-●Missing utilities: Provide fallbacks when common tools unavailable (mktemp, seq)
+●Missing utilities: Provide fallbacks when common tools unavailable (

 ●Signal handling: Limited signal support in minimal environments